University of Wollongong

 If you hold overseas qualifications from countries where English is not the sole language of instruction and assessment, you must provide evidence of English language proficiency.
 If you do not meet the University’s English language proficiency requirements, you cannot be offered a place.

-For further information, visit the Woolyungah Indigenous Centre website or call WIC on (02) 4221 3776.
+The Indigenous Admissions Program is held at different times throughout the year.
+To find out when the next program is scheduled, visit the Woolyungah Indigenous Centre website or call WIC on (02) 4221 3776.

 At UOW we seek to acknowledge the service of Australians who have served the nation through membership of the Australian Defence Force through our Veteran Scholar Scheme.
-UOW will consider your armed services training and experience to award you a selection rank for entry to most undergraduate degrees.

 UOW Veteran Scholar Scheme